jonstaryuk/rasa/README.md

 [![Available in the Chrome Web Store](https://developer.chrome.com/webstore/images/ChromeWebStore_BadgeWBorder_v2_206x58.png)](https://chrome.google.com/webstore/detail/rasa/bbacgmojbkldcdbbnhkndfddklppjmab)

-## Why?
+### Features

-- Loads faster than the default new tab page
+- Very low latency — it opens faster than Chrome's default new tab page.
-- Has a clock
+- Optional clock.
-- Random gradient on each load
+- Customizable background — set a static background color or create a random gradient on each load.
-- Doesn't ask for any permissions
+- Doesn't ask for any permissions.
-- Gluten free

-## Todo
-- Option for a fixed background color